garystafford/aws-cfn-demo/README.md

 Step 07:

-Provision Amazon CodePipeline and associated AWS resources.
+Provision the Amazon CodePipeline pipeline, `cfn-infra-pipeline`, and associated AWS resources.
 Amazon SNS Topic, created by template, is not used in this demo.

 ```bash
 aws cloudformation create-stack \